Anxiety Treatment Melbourne

 The anxiety felt by a person with a disorder occurs often, is more intense, and lasts longer: up to hours and sometimes even days.
 Anxiety disorders can make it hard for people in Melbourne to work or study, manage daily tasks and have relationships.
-These disorders are the most common mental health problem in women, and are second only to substance-use disorders in men.
-On average, one-in-four Australians will experience an anxiety disorder at some stage in their life, so there are plenty of people in Melbourne going through the same thing as you.
-The most important thing to do is recognise the symptoms, and seek treatment or counselling.
+These disorders are the most common mental health problem in women and are second only to substance-use disorders in men.
+On average, one-in-four Australians will experience an anxiety disorder at some stage in their life.

 For people in Melbourne and around the world, symptoms of an anxiety disorder can develop over time.
-To be diagnosed with a disorder, the anxiety must be having a disabling impact on the person’s life.
+To be diagnosed with a disorder, the anxiety should be having a disabling impact on a person’s life.
 Anxiety symptoms fall into three categories: cognitive (recurring thoughts), physical sensations (the ‘flight or flight’ response), and behavioural symptoms.
 See a list of common symptoms below: